 Rectangles: Represent instructions about actions and steps.

 Diamonds: Represent key decisions during the process build.

-Circles: Represent a jump in actions and may indicate steps to be bypassed in certain situations.
+Circles: Represent a jump in actions and may indicate steps to bypass (in certain situations).

-Arrows: Use as connectors to represent the dependency between all shapes and actions.
+Arrows: Connectors that represent the dependency between all shapes and actions.

-Together, all of these components instruct the reader how to follow the correct path and achieve the desired outcome.
+Together, these components instruct the reader how to follow the correct path and achieve the desired outcome.

 Best for: Teams that want a high level visual representation of a new process that is quickly comprehended by any stakeholder or department.

-Best for: Teams working on complex processes with many layers that are interrelated but dependent.
+Best for: Teams working on complex processes with many layers that are interrelated but independent.